Updated 2025-02-12

 Highlights

-• A service gateway lets your virtual cloud network (VCN) privately access specific Oracle services without exposing the data to the public internet.
+• A service gateway lets your Virtual Cloud Network (VCN) privately access specific Oracle services without exposing the data to the public internet.
 No internet gateway or NAT gateway is required to reach those specific services.
 The resources in the VCN can be in a private subnet and use only private IP addresses.
 The traffic from the VCN to the Oracle service travels over the Oracle network fabric and never traverses the internet.

 • The service gateway is regional and enables access only to supported Oracle services in the same region as the VCN.